tonyx/Sharpino/README.md

 ## News
 - Kafka status: No update.
 Use the only database version of the events and the "doNothing" broker for (not) publishing.
 - Version 4.5.0 changed the signature of any command in user application.
-Commands  and AggregateCommands return the new computed state and not only the related events.
+Commands  and AggregateCommands return also the new computed state and not only the related events.
 Example:
 ```fsharp
                 | UpdateName name ->
                     dish.UpdateName name